 So, what does a perfect wrist hinge look like at the top of the backswing?
 For a right-handed player:

 Your Left (Lead) Wrist: The back of your left wrist should feel flat or even slightly bowed (flexed) towards the target.
 If you placed a ruler along your forearm and the back of your hand, it would be almost perfectly straight.
-This position ensures the clubface is square or slightly closed - a powerful and controllable a position.
+This position ensures the clubface is square or slightly closed - a powerful and controllable position.

 Your Right (Trail) Wrist: Your right wrist will be bent backward (extended).
 A great swing thought is to feel like you’re a waiter carrying a tray of drinks.
 The palm of your right hand is supporting the “tray” (the club) at the top.
 This bend in your right wrist is where you store the power.

 You’ve stored all this fantastic energy at the top - now how do you use it?
 This is where the magic of lag comes into play.
-The number one mistake players make from the top is "casting," which is actively un-hinging the wrists too early in attempt to hit the ball hard.
+The number one mistake players make from the top is "casting," which is actively un-hinging the wrists too early in an attempt to hit the ball hard.

 Instead, the downswing should start from the ground up.
 Initiate the move down by shifting your weight and starting to rotate your lower body toward the target.
 Your hips lead the way, followed by your torso, and then your arms.
 Your hands and wrists should feel like they are the last things to come down.
 They are just along for the ride, passively holding onto that angle you created in the backswing.

-as you your body rotates through to impact, this will naturally pullClubhead through the hitting zone velocity, releasing theAt exactly the right moment. you aren’t thinking about "unhinging", you are thinking about rotatingBody,Which causes the to release automatically through the ball.
-The result is a crisp, compressed strike sendsShot soaring a satisfying" thwack."
+As your body rotates through to impact, this will naturally pull the clubhead through the hitting zone with velocity, releasing the power at exactly the right moment.
+You aren’t thinking about "unhinging", you are thinking about rotating your body, which causes the club to release automatically through the ball.
+The result is a crisp, compressed strike that sends the shot soaring with a satisfying "thwack."

-Common Wrist Hinge Problems ( Fixes)
+Common Wrist Hinge Problems (Fixes)

 Mistake 1: The "Cast" or Early Release

-The problem: Casting happens players throwThe clubhead from the top their hands wrists rather than initiatingDownswing with their lower body.
-This is a massive power leak makesSolidContactalmost impossible.
+The Problem: Casting happens when players throw the clubhead from the top with their hands and wrists rather than initiating the downswing with their lower body.
+This is a massive power leak that makes solid contact almost impossible.

-Mistake Cupping the Lead Wrist an< / a> "
+Mistake 2: Cupping the Lead Wrist